Home Compare JCI vs LHX

 Johnson Controls International vs L3Harris Technologies: Which Stock Looks Stronger in 2026?

-L3Harris Technologies holds the cleaner structural position, with the lead spread across valuation and profitability.
+The structural profiles are close, with L3Harris Technologies carrying a narrow edge on valuation.
+Johnson Controls International still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 In the market, Johnson Controls International carries the stronger setup — intact trend against L3Harris Technologies's broken trend.
 That leaves a split case: the structural lead stays with L3Harris Technologies, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.